-While the skills required to ghostwrite a novel may differ significantly from those required to write clever advertising copy, there are some basic skills that define good ghostwriters.
+While the skills required to ghostwrite a novel may differ significantly from those required to write clever advertising copy, there are some basic skills that are almost universal.

-- Ghostwriters should be excellent writers.
-First and foremost, ghostwriting is about the words, and ghostwriters should be able to deliver polished prose.
-Ideally, the content should be clean and require minimal editing.
+- Expert-level writing skills: First and foremost, ghostwriting is about words, and ghostwriters should be able to deliver polished prose.
+All content submitted should be clean and require minimal editing.

-- Ghostwriters should be flexible and adaptable.
-While many writers have their own recognizable style, ghostwriters need to be able to effectively capture the voice of their clients so the writing feels on target to the individual person or brand that will be listed as the author.
+- Flexibility and adaptability: While many writers have their own recognizable style, ghostwriters need to effectively capture the voice of their clients so the writing feels on target to the listed author or brand.

-- Ghostwriters should be able to follow directions.
-Clients may have specific dos and don’ts for projects, and a good ghostwriter should be capable of adhering any guidelines presented.
+- Ability to follow directions: Clients may have specific dos and don’ts for projects, and a good ghostwriter should be capable of adhering to any guidelines presented.

-- Ghostwriters should be competent researchers.
-While many clients will provide information and resources, there are times when a ghostwriter will need to embark on research of his own.
-A good ghostwriter understands how to find and source appropriate material and fit it seamlessly into the content they’re writing.
+- Research competence: While many clients will provide information and resources, ghostwriter will sometimes need to embark on research of their own.
+A good ghostwriter understands how to source and cite appropriate material and fit it seamlessly into the content they’re writing.

 How Can You Build Your Reputation as a Ghostwriter?